What is work-life balance?

 It doesn’t matter what your friends do or what other people think you should do – choose the option that’s best for your family.

-- Review the work day in your mind before you leave work.
+- Review the workday in your mind before you leave or finish work.
 This can help you shift gradually to thinking about home and family.

 - Try to arrange your work so you take on the most challenging tasks at the beginning of the day, instead of at the end.

-- Take a moment in your work day to feel connected with your child.
-This could be as simple as looking at a photo or thinking about a special thing you’ve done together recently.
+- Take a moment in your workday to think about your children.
+This could be just looking at a photo or thinking about a special thing you’ve done together recently.
 This can help you remember the reason you’re trying to achieve a work-life balance.

-- Try to set some boundaries around how much work you’ll do at home, including limits on checking and responding to emails or phone calls.
+- Try to set boundaries around how much work you do at home, including limits on checking and responding to emails or phone calls.

 - Think about ways to make travel time more relaxing.
-For example, join a car pool, use public transport or walk if your situation allows it.
+For example, join a car pool or use public transport instead of battling traffic.

-- Do a simple mindfulness exercise, perhaps before you leave work or in your parked car.
+- Do a simple mindfulness exercise, perhaps before you finish or leave work or in your parked car.

-- Talk to your family, including older children, about the challenges of making the transition, especially during stressful times at work.
-Help them see things from your perspective, try to see things from theirs, and have reasonable expectations about personal time and family time.
+- Talk with your family, including older children, about the challenges of making the transition from work to family mode, especially during stressful times at work.
+Help them see things from your perspective and try to see things from theirs.